 F5 BIG-IP Carrier-Grade NAT (CGNAT) offers a broad set of high-performance, highly scalable tools that enable service providers to successfully migrate to IPv6 while continuing to support and interoperate with IPv4 devices and content.
 In addition, BIG-IP CGNAT provides extensive, flexible, high-speed logging capabilities along with support for IPFIX, which compresses NAT logging.
 This in turn reduces the amount of data per log entry and minimizes overall costs.

-BIG-IP CGNAT offers tunneling solutions, including Dual-Stack Lite (DS Lite) capabilities that allow you to support legacy IPv4 endpoints in your IPv6 network.
-DS Lite capabilities consist of endpoint IPv4 packets being encapsulated in an IPv6 tunnel and sent to an external IPv4 destination through your network.
-In addition, IPv6 rapid deployment (6rd)—another tunneling service— enables networks on IPv4 to communicate with IPv6 addresses without upgrading hardware.
+BIG-IP CGNAT offers tunneling solutions, including Dual-Stack Lite (DS Lite) capabilities that allow support for legacy IPv4 endpoints in the IPv6 network.
+DS Lite capabilities consist of endpoint IPv4 packets being encapsulated in an IPv6 tunnel and sent to an external IPv4 destination through the network.
+Another tunneling service, IPv6 rapid deployment (6rd) enables networks on IPv4 to communicate with IPv6 addresses without upgrading hardware.

-BIG-IP CGNAT also provides network address translation (NAT) functionality, enabling you to continue delivering IPv4 connectivity and handle high numbers of concurrent sessions as you manage IPv4 address depletion and plan for a seamless migration to IPv6.
-F5 BIG-IP CGNAT functionality includes NAT44 and NAT64., NAT44 allows you to focus on extending the use of IPv4 addresses in your network, while NAT64 enables IPv6 endpoints to seamlessly and transparently access IPv4 content and destinations.
+BIG-IP CGNAT also provides network address translation (NAT) functionality, enabling continued delivery of IPv4 connectivity while handling high numbers of concurrent sessions as service providers manage IPv4 address depletion and plan for a seamless migration to IPv6.
+F5 BIG-IP CGNAT functionality includes NAT44, to primarily focus on extending the use of IPv4 addresses in the network, as well as NAT64, enabling IPv6 endpoints to seamlessly and transparently access IPv4 content and destinations.

 BIG-IP CGNAT also supports 464XLAT and DNS64 which uses DNS AAAA records so IPv6 hosts can see IPv4 destinations as IPv6 addresses.